This is the multi-page printable view of this section. Click here to print.

 @JoinFetch can also be used at the field level, for example:

-Multi Level Fetches
+Multi Join Fetches

 You can use @JoinFetches to define multi-level fetches.
 For example, if the Order entity has a many-to-many relationship with a Tag entity: